trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 Results appear to be sorted `captured_at` epoch time descending (put another way; the most recent photos first).

-In this case we get the same number of published photos as were included in the upload.
+In this case I get the same number of published photos as were included in the upload.
 Of course this might not always be true.
 It is completely possible for some photos to be discarded if they fail Mapillary's automated checks (e.g. are corrupt).

 The response also shows us 361 of the images belong to `"sequence": "s1lP92nCJwpxOaMEWRDX8b"` and 57 to `"sequence": "d7DlxwUTp6JZaIWKHGtnMQ"`.
 So this upload has created 2 sets of sequences.